iona-b/blog-posts/Recursion Revealed/README.md

         // 1
 ```

-The function works in to steps.
+The function works in two steps.
 It repeatedly calls recursiveSumToN until it reaches the base case.
 Once it fulfils this base case, it begins to resolve the other function calls.

-It can also be useful to add some console.logs to our code in order to really see what is happening:
+It can also be useful to add some console.logs to our code to see the order in which things are happening:

 ```javascript
 const recursiveSumToN = (n) => {